Kinematics of Wolf-Rayet Stars in the LMC: Clues to Subtype Origins: WN3/O3 Stars

 Alternatively, the WN3/O3 stars may be products of binary evolution as proposed by \citet{Smith2018}, in which they are the primary stars that are stripped by their companions, which subsequently explode in a reversal of the conventional supernova sequence \citep{Pols1994}.
 This is similar to a scenario suggested above for the origin of single WC stars ejected from clusters, and in principle, it should be rare. \citet{Smith2018} suggest that for WN3/O3 stars, mass transfer to low-mass secondaries could take place non-conservatively, allowing the mass gainers to remain faint and unexploded.

-However, the high velocities we find for WN3/O3 stars may suggest that if they have binary origins, they are post-SN, two-step ejections.
 Following modeling by \citet{Gotberg2017}, \citet{Smith2018} find that binary systems with primary initial masses of $12-16\ M_\odot$ can agree with observed characteristics of WN3/O3 stars.
 Their slow rotational velocities may also support this scenario, as the WN3/O3 progenitor loses angular momentum, along with mass, to its companion.
 Although such systems with a reversed SN sequence have low frequency, we note that this likely generates both WN and WC stars: \citet{Eldridge2011} predict progenitors of both Type IIP and Type Ic supernovae through this mechanism, which could correspond to these respective WR classes.
 The velocities are expected to be similar to each other, with the lower-mass SN IIP progenitors traveling about 2$\times$ farther than the SN Ic progenitors.
 While quantitative values for the predictions differ somewhat, the correspondence of the qualitative properties is intriguing.

 On the other hand, \citet{Smith2018} point out that the SN ejection velocity should be slow due to orbital widening expected in such systems; this may be at odds with the high velocities we obtain for the WN3/O3 stars, unless they are dominated by two-step ejections.
 Non-conservative mass transfer could also substantially increase the ejection velocities \citep[e.g.,][]{Schurmann2025}.
 A merger process similar to that suggested to explain single WNE stars (Section~\ref{sec:merger}) might be another possibility to explore.
 Further studies using binary population synthesis models \citep[e.g.,][]{Eldridge2011, Schurmann2025} are needed to better understand the likelihood of these scenarios.